Independent People

 Independent People: An Epic (Sjálfstætt fólk) is a novel by Nobel laureate Halldór Laxness, originally published in two volumes in 1934 and 1935.
 It deals with the struggle of poor Icelandic farmers in the early 20th century, only freed from debt bondage in the last generation, and surviving on isolated crofts in an inhospitable landscape.

 The novel is considered among the foremost examples of social realism in Icelandic fiction in the 1930s.
 It is an indictment of materialism, the cost of the self-reliant spirit to relationships, and capitalism itself.
-This book, along with several other major novels, helped Laxness win the Nobel Prize in Literature in 1955.
+This book, along with several other major novels, helped Halldór win the Nobel Prize in Literature in 1955.

 Plot summary

 Independent People is the story of the sheep farmer Guðbjartur Jónsson, generally known in the novel as Bjartur of Summerhouses, and his struggle for independence.
 As the story begins, Bjartur ("bright" or "fair") has recently managed to put down the first payment on his own farm, after eighteen years working as a shepherd at Útirauðsmýri, the home of the well-to-do local bailiff, a man he detests.
 The land that he buys is said to be cursed by Saint Columba, referred to as "the fiend Kolumkilli", and haunted by an evil woman named Gunnvör, who made a pact with Kólumkilli.
 The novel charts the drudgery and the battle for survival of life in Summerhouses, the misery, dreams and rebellions of the inhabitants, and what appears to be the curse of Summerhouses taking effect.

 Bjartur is newly married to a young woman called Rósa, a fellow worker at Rauðsmýri, and is determined that they should live as independent people.
 However, Rósa is miserable in her new home, which does not compare well to the luxury she was used to at Rauðsmýri.
 Bjartur also discovers that she is pregnant by Ingólfur Arnarson Jónsson, the son of the bailiff.
 In the autumn, Bjartur and the other men of the district ride up into the mountains on the annual sheep round-up, leaving Rósa behind with a ewe to keep her company.
 Terrified by a storm one night, desperate for meat, and convinced that the gimmer is possessed by the devil, Rósa kills and eats the animal.

 When Bjartur returns, he assumes that Rósa has set the animal loose.
 When he cannot find her when it comes time to put the sheep inside for the winter, he once more leaves his wife, by now heavily pregnant, to search the mountains for the gimmer.
 He is delayed by a blizzard, and nearly dies of exposure.
 On his return to Summerhouses he finds that Rósa has died in childbirth.
 His dog Titla is curled around the baby girl, still clinging to life due to the warmth of the dog.
 With help from Rauðsmýri, the child survives; Bjartur decides to raise her as his daughter, and names her Ásta Sóllilja ("beloved sun lily").